When

 REFERENCES

-Can I get names of people who
+I get names of people who

 have built your kits?
-Of course.
+Of

-We can frequently find someone right in your area so that you can
+We can frequently find someone right in your area so that you

 look at the "real thing" locally.
-Most owners are willing to talk
+Most owners are willing to

 at length about their experience.
-Some don't like to be bothered,
+Some don't like to be

-though, so you must get namesfrom
+though, so you must get

 our General Manager and customer liaison, Pete

 Portante (860-224-0253) at E.R.A.
-Sorry, you cannotget references through

-AND DELIVERY Why
+AND DELIVERY

 is your kit more expensive than most of the others?

 The E.R.A.
-427 and 289/FIA kits come only in what others
+427 and 289/FIA kits come only in

 call a "Deluxe Stage".
 We don't offer a cheapo version of our cars.